 So what chocolate exactly are we talking about here?
 Alas, the bulk of confectionary chocolate won’t deliver these profound benefits.
 Those products tend to be more sugar and milk than anything else.
 As a consequence, the prevailing wisdom dictates that the darker the chocolate, the high the level of beneficial cocoa flavanols will be.

 To be counted as a Sirtfood we are talking about chocolate with 85 percent cocoa solids.
 But in reality, that is a gross over-simplification.
 Much of the dark chocolate that we turn to as a ‘healthy treat’ has undergone a form of processing known as alkalizing (or ‘dutching’), which greatly diminishes the flavanol content, and thus the health benefits.

-While in the USA these products are clearly labelled ‘processed with alkali’, unfortunately in the UK and in many other countries no such labelling requirements exist.
-This makes it difficult to know which brand to choose to reap the true benefits of the Sirtfood cocoa.
+While in the USA these products are clearly labeled ‘processed with alkali’, unfortunately in the UK and in many other countries no such labeling requirements exist.
+This makes it difficult to know which brand to choose to reap the true benefits of Sirtfood cocoa.